culturing/poems/Poems/Shattered Image, Fallen Breast.md

 a fallen breast of stone,
 hers surely, lying prone,
 as though some vandal
-strove to make her pure.
+made her pure.

-I put it back where it belongs
+I put it back in place
 and held it there,
 until her firmness made me sure,